BConquest/ReservRec/docs/index.md

  [x] Separate UI for manager vs users
    - This was done and allows for managers to see all the posts that have been made but does not allow them to create post.
 The opposite is true for players.
+   - However, managers can add locations and valid emails to their specific school, see all the times reserved, and delete any posts made by a player.